sinclairtarget/um/README.md

 ## Configuration
 You can configure `um` using a file called `umconfig` placed in a folder called `.um` in your home directory.
-The syntax for setting an option as follows:
+The syntax for setting an option is as follows:
 ```
 <option> = <value>
 e.g.